Map of Georgia Parks

 Because of Georgia's unique geographic location, and geologic history, the state's topography is quite diverse.

 Georgia's landscape has amazing and unique features clustered in a small area.
-To the north there is rugged terrain and mountains; to the south coastal plains.
+The northern region has rugged terrain and mountains; the southern region has coastal plains.
 These result in a state that has valleys, canyons, waterfalls, swamps, springs, and more.

 Georgia National Parks, State Parks, and Public Lands Map